Scientific Name

 How to Grow and Care

-They are a hardy shrub, but it may need some protection from late frosts, which will burn the new growth and flowers.
+They are hardy shrubs, but they may need some protection from late frosts, which will burn the new growth and flowers.
 The frost probably won't kill the plant, but it will mar the spring display, which is usually the main reason it is grown.

 Origin

-Native to the eastern United States, primarily the southern Appalachian Mountains in the States of Tennessee, North and South Carolina, Georgia, Virginia, and West Virginia.
+Pieris floribunda is native to the eastern United States, primarily the southern Appalachian Mountains in Tennessee, North and South Carolina, Georgia, Virginia, and West Virginia.

 Links